raeperd/typora-image-uploader/README.md

 ### Requirements

 - python3
-- [python3 requests](https://docs.python-requests.org/en/master/) installed **NOT IN virtualenv** but in global pip
 - ImgBB API KEY
-  - You can get this in [ImgBB API Reference](https://api.imgbb.com/))
+  - You can get this in [ImgBB API Reference](https://api.imgbb.com/)
-  - Set this value in environment value `$TYPORA_IMAGE_UPLOADER_API_KEY`
+  - **Set your API KEY value in variable `API_KEY` in main.py script**
-  - Or you can hard code main.py with your key

 ### Usage

-1. Clone this repository where you want (Assume C:/github)
+1. Download main.py in this repositories root, or clone it
 ```shell script
 $ git clone https://github.com/raeperd/typora-image-uploader.git
 ```
+2. **Change `API_KEY` variable in main.py to your imgbb API KEY**
-2. Open typora, File > Settings > Image
+3. Open typora, File > Settings > Image
-3. Configure When Insert.. to `Upload image`
+4. Configure When Insert.. to `Upload image`
-4. Configure Image Upload Settings as follow (With your repository path)
+5. Configure Image Upload Settings as follow (With your repository path)
    - Image uploader => `Custom Command`
+   - Command => Specify python script path
+   - For Example
-   - Command => `python3 C:\github\typora-iamge-uploader/main.py`
+     - On windows, `python3 C:\github\typora-iamge-uploader/main.py`
+     - On unix like systems, `python3 /home/your_user_name/main.py`
-5. And click Test Uploader to verify your settings
+6. And click Test Uploader to verify your settings